-Dino Karadole Director Sibenik Tourism Office
+Dino Karađole Director Šibenik Tourism Office

 Along with Arena in Pula, Šibenik's St. Michael Fortress is the most attractive open concert space in the country.
 In the high season, there are up to 30 top programs to choose from.
-Concerts there are great due to the incredible acoustics and beautiful view at sunset or under
+Concerts there are great due to the incredible acoustics and beautiful view at sunset or under a star-lit sky.

-What are Šibenik's main markets for tourist
+What are Šibenik's main markets for tourist arrivals?